yeqwep/simple_tab_and_list/README.md

 # Simple Tab and List
  Happy New Year 2023!

- This prototype have Tab menu and page style list.
+ This prototype have Tab menu and page style list for Defold[Ver1.4.1].
- Defold[Ver1.4.1]
  https://defold.com/
 # DEMO